Karanbir31/Cpp-DSA/README.md

                                     -- replace pi with 3.14 in a string
 6. recursion_TowerOfHanoi           -- Tower of Hanoi
 7. recursion_substrings              -- to print substring, and substring with ASCII codes
+8. recursion_keypadProblem          -- to print all combinations of character with two number to keypad
+9. recursion_permutations           -- to print all permutations of a string